marcostaimusic/chat-react-tutorial/README.md

 ## Personal and multi-room chat

 The folder contains 2 sub-folders, chat-app and chat-backend.
-Clone the repository, and rund `npm install` for both subfolders.
+Clone the repository, and run `npm install` for both subfolders.
 To start the React frontend, run `npm start`, while to run the backend run `npm start` or `npm run dev` to run the server with nodemon.

 Both subfolders contain a .env file.
 For the chat-app point to the backend url you are using, like: